We all make financial mistakes on the road to financial literacy.

 The main reason?
 You’re legally on the hook for the debt if the person you co-signed for stops making payments.
 This happens a lot more often than you might think.

-Co-signing on a loan also delivers a hit to your debt-to-income ratio, which makes you less attractive to lenders.
-That can make it tougher to get a mortgage or other loan at the best rates for yourself.
+Co-signing on a loan also reduces your debt-to-income ratio, making you less attractive to lenders.
+This can make it tougher to get a mortgage or other loan at the best rates.

 Buying your lunch or coffee instead of making it